Luming-L/Project/Result/PeakRecall.md

 **In our case**, `callpeak` used by author turned on `--nolambda` option, which means MACS used the background lambda as local lambda, and we just have normalized ATAC-seq signal tracks in BedGraph and thus cannot extend reads.
 Therefore, the genome-wide average signal will be used as noise.
 We can calculate it as:
 (_sum_of_signals_in_all_bins/genome_zise)*bin_size_
-We will generate a new BedGraph file to store the lambda.
+We will generate a another BedGraph file to store the lambda.

 **another thing:** The score in BedGraph is signal in each 100-bp bin
 ## Step 6: Compare ChIP/ATAC signal and local lambda to get the scores in pvalue or qvalue